mvolkmann/blog/src/thunder-client.md

 To refer to a variable value in a request, enclose the name in double curly braces.
 For example, `{{my-name}}`.
-This syntax can appear in request URLs.
+This syntax can appear in request URLs and in Auth values.
 It likely can also appear in request headers and bodies, but I have not test that.